PaulWebster/RadioFrance/README.md

 If the plugin is working then you should see artist details appear around the time that a new track or programme starts.

 **FIP stations supported:**
 FIP (including regional variants while they last), FIP ...
-Rock, Jazz, Groove, Monde, Electro, Reggae, Tout Nouveau, Pop plus L'été Metal (last one might not exist any more).
+Rock, Jazz, Groove, Monde, Electro, Reggae, Tout Nouveau, Pop --plus L'été Metal--

 **France Musique stations supported:**
 Classique Easy